alloba/book-of-hours-notes/people/The Librarian.md

 tags:
   - misc
 ---
 The Librarian is the main character of the game.
+The Twelfth Librarian of [[Hush House]].

 They washed up on the shore near [[Brancrug Village]] around 1936 after a terrible storm, with scattered memories of a [[Memory - Storm|storm]] and a [[A Drowned Book]] being the only things in their possession.